-Joel Swearingen is an associate in the firm’s Project Finance and Public Finance practice group, representing issuers, underwriters, and borrowers on a variety of public finance transactions.
+Joel Swearingen is a partner in the firm’s Project Finance and Public Finance practice group, representing issuers, underwriters, and borrowers on a variety of public finance transactions.
 He also has substantial experience in the field of tax withholding and information reporting, both internationally and domestically.

 My practice includes representing clients on tax matters present in connection with public finance transactions.
 I also advise clients on the information reporting and withholding responsibilities (imposed by federal tax laws) associated with payments to non-employees, including payments reported on forms 1099 and 1042-S.